 “He picked it up and swirled it around and put it to his nose,” Rick continued the story.
 “He said, “Ah yes, I know this vineyard very well.
 This is the Grand Cru vineyard on such and such’.”

-“The sommelier said it is actually here in British
+“The sommelier said it is actually here in

-,” Rick says.
+Columbia, in the ,” Rick says.
 Now,

 she presented the bottle and poured more wine in his glass.
 “He took another